William Macaulay Counselling

 Challenges Faced by Bisexual Individuals

-Bisexual people may be mistakenly criticised by the heterosexual community and by some members of the gay and lesbian communities for a perceived inability to make up their minds.
+Bisexual individuals may face criticism from both the heterosexual community and some members of the gay and lesbian communities for a perceived inability to "make up their minds."

 Bisexual individuals may encounter unique challenges, including discrimination, social stigma, and disapproval based on cultural, religious, and social norms.

-Exposure to ongoing social stigma and discrimination, rather than bisexuality itself, may often result in people who identify as bisexual experiencing poorer mental health than gay men, lesbians and the heterosexual community.
-Research has consistently indicated that bisexual people report experiencing heightened feelings of social isolation, distress and low self-esteem.
-There are also higher rates of anxiety, depression, substance misuse, self-harm and suicidal ideation than those who identify as gay, lesbian or heterosexual.
-Importantly, these mental health concerns should be addressed with a qualified health professional.
+Exposure to ongoing social stigma and discrimination, rather than bisexuality itself, often contributes to poorer mental health outcomes among bisexual individuals compared to gay, lesbian, and heterosexual individuals.
+Research consistently indicates that bisexual people report heightened feelings of social isolation, distress and low self-esteem.
+There are also higher rates of anxiety, depression, substance misuse, self-harm and suicidal ideation.
+Addressing these mental health concerns with a qualified health professional is essential.

 Additional Resources About Sexuality

-Find out more about a range of other sexual orientation issues and how talking to a LGBT counsellor can help:
+Find out more about a range of other sexual orientation issues and how talking to an LGBT counsellor can help:

 Bisexual Counselling Services Perth

-Please contact me to schedule an appointment if you have any concerns about your sexual orientation or need assistance with how best to work through any social or relationship pressures you are experiencing.
+Understanding and embracing your bisexuality is a unique journey.
+It's okay to take your time, explore your feelings, and seek support along the way.
+If you have concerns about your sexual orientation or need assistance managing social or relationship pressures, please contact me to schedule an appointment.
 Talking to an LGBT therapist is an effective way to manage and gain a better understanding of your struggles.
-My approach is warm and respectful, and I offer a safe, confidential and non-judgemental space for you to explore your concerns and develop strategies to address them effectively.
+My approach is warm and respectful, and I offer a safe, confidential and non-judgemental space for you to explore your concerns and develop effective strategies to address them.